markjaquith/workerbee/README.md

 ## Best Practices

 1. Always return a new Request or Response object if you want to change things.
-2. Don't return anything if your handler is declining to act.
+2. Don’t return anything if your handler is declining to act.
 3. If you have a response handler that is only needed based on what a request handler does, conditionally add that response handler on the fly in the request handler.